tatan432/AES_ENCODER/README.md

 ## Running The Simulation:
 The simulation environment where it is tested is DC compiler.
 In every part (SISO/MIMO/N-CHANNEL), there is a VCS folder.
 Type command: 'make all' to run the simulation.
+The Simulation takes the data from the ref folder.
+Ref folder keeps the golden data for each round as well.

 ## Synthesis Procedure:
 Few points to be noted.
 The constraint in the syntheis is in the unit of ns for time and fF for capacitance (as governed by our library).